-Ms. Harden works closely with boards and senior administrators at school districts and county offices of education on a full range of issues pertaining to the Charter Schools Act, such as analyzing charter petition submittals and negotiating revisions to charter petitions; developing written factual findings and resolutions for action on charter petitions; developing memoranda of understanding and operational agreements with charter operators, overseeing the creation of dependent charter schools; responding to Proposition 39 facilities requests; managing CDE compliance complaints; and advising in renewal, revocation, and administrative and judicial appeal processes.
-A leader in the field, Ms. Harden has successfully represented charter school clients in a number of highly complex matters, including representing the districts with the only two “Parent Trigger” charter schools in the state.
-Additionally, she is a highly sought-after presenter at charter school conferences and events as well as state-wide conferences including CSBA and CLSBA, where she speaks on a variety of issues concerning charter authorizers and related parties.
+Ms. Harden has been advising charter schools since the very early days of the Charter Schools Act and has successfully represented charter school clients in a number of highly complex matters, including representing the only two districts in the state with “Parent Trigger” charter schools.
+Her work includes analyzing charter petition submittals and negotiating revisions to charter petitions; developing written factual findings and resolutions for action on charter petitions; developing memoranda of understanding and operational agreements with charter operators; and overseeing the creation of dependent charter schools.
+Additionally, she is a highly sought-after presenter at charter school conferences and events, as well as state-wide conferences including CSBA and CLSBA where she speaks on a variety of issues concerning charter authorizers and related parties.

 News & Publications